Banner image placeholder

 The Collins Laboratory

-Historically, females have been understudied in the context of preclinical and clinical trials contributing to an overall reduced knowledge of basic female cardiovascular biology and also how the female heart responds to physiological and pathological stress.
-Therefore, the overall mission of the Collins lab is to understand the mechanisms contributing to female cardiovascular health and resilience
+Historically, females have been understudied in the context of preclinical and clinical trials, contributing to an overall reduced knowledge of basic female cardiovascular biology and also how the female heart responds to physiological and pathological stress.
+Therefore, the overall mission of the Collins lab is to understand the mechanisms contributing to female cardiovascular health and resilience.

 Publications

-Helen E. Collins
+Steven P. Jones, Helen E. Collins

-Annalara G. Fischer, Helen E. Collins
+Avery N. Kendall, Helen E. Collins

 View all